dr46/scrSEIM/README.md

 title: 'scrSEIM: Skin Conductance Response and Social Expectation while Instant Messaging'
 output:
   html_document: default
+  word_document: default
   pdf_document: default
-  word_document: default
 ---

 The scrSEIM project was created to add supplementary material to the manuscript entitled "Social Expectancy Effect while Instant Messaging as Revealed by Skin Conductance Response".
-This manuscript was submitted to *[Psicothema](https://www.psicothema.com/)* journal for peer review.
+This manuscript was submitted to [*Psicothema*](https://www.psicothema.com/) journal for peer review.
 This project is inserted in a golbal one available in this [Open Science Framework](https://osf.io/) repository: <https://osf.io/kq2jh/>

 All data files and R source code are available here to reproduce graphs and statistics reported in manuscript.
 Any question or request about this project and its content should be addressed to the last contributor of the project.

+**Files and modifications produced during review process**

+Some files have been added to this project during the review process of the article.
+The files were created to fulfill reviewers requierements.

+-   Two reviewers suggested to provide statistical evidences about the equivalence of experimental and control groups.
+Specifically, the reviewers asked to provide evidence that both groups were equivalent in terms gender and pattern use.
+As a result, the file entitled "Additional Analysis Produced During Review Process" was created.
+The file can be accessed here: <https://osf.io/m23pt>
+-   The *spc.csv* file was included in *dat* folder help the reader to acces source data.
+-   The README files were updated to include hyper links to files from file names.

 # **Folders**